Laragear/Refine/README.md

 }
 ```

-## Creating a Filter
+## Creating a Refiner

-Call the `make:refiner` with the name of the Refiner.
+Call the `make:refiner` with the name of the Refiner you want to create.

 ```shell
 php artisan make:refiner PostRefiner
 ```

-You will receive the filter in the `app\Http\Refiners` folder:
+You will receive the refiner in the `app\Http\Refiners` directory.

 ```php
 namespace App\Http\Refiners;